The unmet needs of adults with autism

 With the right supports in place, these men and women can continue their education, have jobs, and learn and develop throughout their lives, according to Kraus.
 "But right now, there's a void in terms of support, with Illinois lagging behind 48 other states in terms of services."

-Kraus and his colleagues hope to start changing that by opening Chicago's first center for autism spectrum disorders where patients — children, teens and young adults — can benefit from assessment and long-term coordinated care.
-The center will begin assessments, and psychiatric and psychological interventions this month.
-By spring 2013, it will offer a full range of services, from comprehensive assessments and treatment interventions, to social skill and vocational assessments and referrals, to career counseling.
+Kraus and his colleagues hope to start changing that.
+That's why, in 2013, they opened Chicago's first center for autism spectrum disorders, where patients — children, teens and young adults — can benefit from assessment and long-term coordinated care.

 "Our hope is to provide a continuum of care and ease patients into adulthood and allow them to be as productive and satisfied as possible," says Kraus.